Dave & Buster's: Even More Attractive Now

 Even now D&B earns free cash stream of $72 million, which could be valued at $2.4 billion today using a perpetual annuity formula and the current 10-year interest rate of about 3 percent ($72 million / 0.03).
 An investor using that simple appraisal could buy shares worth $57 for $48 now.

 But let us go a step further and try to account for future earnings.
-In year 2024, that same cash flow would have a value of $2.4 billion in perpetuity using a 7 percent discount rate.
-The value of that asset in 2017 would be $2 billion using current interest rates-not a terribly attractive prospect, but not grossly overvalued either.
-But if the present long term Treasury yield of 3 percent is taken as the discount rate, the company's future cash flows are worth as much as $3.3 billion today-more than 60 percent above present market value.
+In the year 2024, that same cash flow would have a value of $2.4 billion in perpetuity using a 7 percent discount rate.
+The value of that asset in 2017 would be $2 billion using current interest rates - not a terribly attractive prospect, but not grossly overvalued either.
+But if the present long-term Treasury yield of 3 percent is taken as the discount rate, the company's future cash flows are worth as much as $3.3 billion today - more than 60 percent above present market value.

-Obviously a lot depends on assumptions, but even a future cash flow with a present value of $135 million still represents an earnings yield of 6.8 percent on the current stock price.
+Obviously, a lot depends on assumptions, but even a future cash flow with a present value of $135 million still represents an earnings yield of 6.8 percent on the current stock price.
 Present free cash flow divided into the market cap gives us a ratio of about 27, which is not at all unreasonable for a fast-growing company in today's market.

 Downside Risks